tarantool/doc/doc/reference/reference_sql/sql.rst

 and Tarantool only looks for names of foreign-key constraints.
 (Tarantool generates the constraint names automatically if the user does not provide them.)

-To remove a unique constraint, use DROP INDEX, which will drop the constraint as well.
+To remove a unique constraint, use :ref:`DROP INDEX <sql_drop_index>`, which will drop the constraint as well.

 .. code-block:: sql